Pharmacy Contraception Service

 - Frimley ICB Progesterone only contraceptives

-- Surrey ICB Formulary
+- Surrey Heartlands ICB formulary

 The supplies will be authorised via a Patient Group Direction (PGD), with appropriate checks, such as the measurement of the patient’s blood pressure and body mass index, being undertaken, where necessary.